The reasonable adjustment digital flag action checklist: what you need to do to achieve compliance

 Suggested actions

-Code to be displayed to indicate reasonable adjustments have been reviewed in suitable timeframe (eg 12 months).
-Consider adding to standard digital templates.
+• code to be displayed to indicate reasonable adjustments have been reviewed in suitable timeframe (for example, 12 months).
+Consider adding to standard digital templates

 Organisations must ensure readiness to share information digitally to and from the digital flag, either via a FIHR® API or via the National Care Records Service.

-Organisations must ensure that they and their suppliers have engaged with NHS England by June 2024 to commence the onboarding process for integration and have established a process to upload and download reasonable adjustment information to and from the national Reasonable Adjustment Digital Flag.
+Organisations must ensure that their suppliers have engaged NHS England to commence the onboarding process for integration and have established a process to upload and download reasonable adjustment digital flag information via the National Repository.
+More information on these aspects can be found within the key documents section on this webpage and in the Guide to using the reasonable adjustment flag in the National Care Records Service

 Resources